 One way to gauge whether your real estate agent is still focused on selling your property is to ask a friend to send an enquiry through one of the internet portals.
 See how long it takes for your real estate agent to respond.

-After a failed auction make sure you ask your agent to remove your Board after 30 days has lapsed.
+As strange as this may sound make sure you ask your agent to remove your Board after 30 days has lapsed.
 You don’t want prospective buyers continually driving past thinking is there something wrong with your property and wondering why it hasn’t sold.

 Furthermore by asking your agent to remove the Board keeps the pressure on them.
 It’s also a sign you mean business.
 What an agent wants most is to have their Board displayed.
 Better still with a sold sign on it!